JorgeBonillaSD/jenkins-dev/README.md

 # jenkins-dev
-Learning to track my code for jenkins development
+Learning to track my code for jenkins development.
+The lessons will also teach you how to version control projects with git.

  ## Getting Started